CENTREPOINTE CHILDCARE SERVICES

 Centrepointe Child Care Services prohibits the following practices when guiding children’s behaviour:

-- Use of harsh or degrading measures or threats or use of derogatory language directed at or used in the presence of a child that would humiliate, shame or frighten the child or undermine his or her self-respect, dignity or self-worth;
+- Deliberate use of harsh or degrading measures on the child that would humiliate the child or undermine his or her self-respect;

-- Depriving the child of basic needs including food, drink, shelter, sleep, toilet use, clothing or bedding; or
+- Depriving the child of basic needs including food, shelter, clothing or bedding;

 Staff are required by law to report suspected child abuse to the Children’s Aid Society of Ottawa.